Study on data analysis for Ives-Stilwell-type experiments based on first principles: Conclusions and remarks

 \section{Conclusions and remarks}

-In this paper, I have revealed and solved a long-lasting unrecognized fundamental issue on data analysis for Ives-Stilwell-type experiments.
-I have shown that $\varepsilon=\sqrt{\nu_a\nu_p/(\nu_1\nu_2)}-1$, given by Eq.\,(\ref{eq1}), is an expression of the coupling of various accuracies for two individual laser beams, and it cannot represent the accuracy for any single beam of them, namely it cannot represent the measurement accuracy of the Doppler effect defined by Einstein.
-To confirm this, by use of the experimental data provided in the Letter where the measured ion beam velocity is given by $\beta=0.338$ \cite{r1}, I calculated all four accuracies for single laser beams, showing that the accuracy for a single laser beam is much lower, in the order of $10^{-4}$, different from the accuracy reported in the Letter by five orders of magnitude.
+In this paper, we have revealed and solved a long-lasting unrecognized fundamental issue on data analysis for Ives-Stilwell-type experiments.
+We have shown that $\varepsilon=\sqrt{\nu_a\nu_p/(\nu_1\nu_2)}-1$, given by Eq.\,(\ref{eq1}), is an expression of the coupling of various accuracies for two individual laser beams, and it cannot represent the accuracy for any single beam of them, namely it cannot represent the measurement accuracy of the Doppler effect defined by Einstein.
+To confirm this, by use of the experimental data provided in the Letter where the measured ion beam velocity is given by $\beta=0.338$ \cite{r7}, we calculated all four accuracies for single laser beams, showing that the accuracy for a single laser beam is much lower, in the order of $10^{-4}$, different from the accuracy reported in the Letter by five orders of magnitude; especially, we have proved that the quantity $\varepsilon=\sqrt{\nu_a\nu_p/(\nu_1\nu_2)}-1$ as the definition of the measurement accuracy of Doppler effect in \cite{r7} is unphysical, because Einstein's Doppler formula cannot be confirmed even when $\varepsilon=0$ holds, as shown in Appendix \ref{appa}.

 Einstein's definition of the relativistic Doppler effect is widely accepted by the physics community, and it is a scientific consensus, and of course, it is within the scope of the body of knowledge available.